Vindair/CP317-W2018-G3/documents/Subby-Design.md

 # 4. Development Policies
 ## 4.1.
 Technical Standards and Guidelines
 ### 4.1.1.
 General Guidelines
-* In general, problem-solving strategy should follow the idiomatic approach of the language and tools used.
+* In general, problem-solving strategy and code formatting should follow the idiomatic approach of the language and tools used.

 ### 4.1.2.
 Technical Standards
 * Code should be easily readable and as self-documenting as possible to enable ease of future maintenance.